 The changing demographics of anti-Semitism are moving people towards a new unity against Jews and Israel.
 As a victim of postmodernism, today's Jew doesn't have to fit a profile to be demonized; he simply has to be a Jew anywhere in the world.
 Truth no longer being required and absolutes having become irrelevant in today's world, when it comes to singling out the Jews, the irrationality of anti-Semitism goes unchecked.
 There is NO MORE TABOO!

 Neo-Nazis, Islamists, liberals, academics, politicians, entertainers, Christians, atheists et al might have very little in common, except when it comes to ostracizing my people.
 Ideologies, religious convictions and cultures vary, yet there is a communal draw to single out Jewish people that defies logic on so many levels.

-I always find solace and a balanced approach to mankind in general and Israel in particular on the pages of God’s Word.
-God also desires unity between men but I am pretty sure that the unity He speaks of isn’t at the expense of Israel!
-While the world might be jealous over Zion in a destructive way, God is jealous over Zion in a protective way!
+I always find solace and a balanced approach to mankind in general and Israel in particular on the pages of God's Word.
+God also desires unity between men but I am pretty sure that the unity He speaks of isn't at the expense of Israel!
+While the world might be jealous of Zion in a destructive way, God is jealous over Zion in a protective way!